You are here:

 Questions and Answers about Gout

-This booklet contains general information about gout.
+This publication contains general information about gout.
 It describes what gout is and how it develops.
 It also explains how gout is diagnosed and treated.
-At the end is a list of key words to help you understand the terms used in this booklet.
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+At the end is a list of key words to help you understand the terms used in this publication.
+If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 Gout is a painful condition that occurs when the bodily waste product uric acid is deposited as needle-like crystals in the joints and/or soft tissues.
 In the joints, these uric acid crystals cause inflammatory arthritis, which in turn leads to intermittent swelling, redness, heat, pain, and stiffness in the joints.

-In many people, gout initially affects the joints of the big toe (a condition called podagra).
+In many people, gout initially affects the joints of the big toe.
 But many other joints and areas around the joints can be affected in addition to or instead of the big toe.
 These include the insteps, ankles, heels, knees, wrists, fingers, and elbows.
 Chalky deposits of uric acid, also known as tophi, can appear as lumps under the skin that surrounds the joints and covers the rim of the ear.
 Uric acid crystals can also collect in the kidneys and cause kidney stones.

 Uric acid is a substance that results from the breakdown of purines.
 A normal part of all human tissue, purines are found in many foods.
 Normally, uric acid is dissolved in the blood and passed through the kidneys into the urine, where it is eliminated.